inmanta/inmanta-core/docs/model_developers/model_debugging.rst

 The first section, :ref:`Enabling the data trace<enable-data-trace>` describes how to enable these two tools.
 The tools themselves are described in the sections :ref:`Interpreting the data trace<datatrace>` and :ref:`Root cause analysis<rootcause>` respectively.
-The final section, :ref:`Usage example<data-trace-usage>` shows an example use case.
+An example use case is shown in :ref:`Usage example<data-trace-usage>`, and the final section, :ref:`Graphic visualization<data-flow-graphic>`, shortly describes a graphic representation of the data flow.

 .. _enable-data-trace: